-Kesar is a reconnaissance stage prospect with similar oriented structures to those hosting Irumafimpa-Kora.
+Kesar is a reconnaissance stage prospect with similar oriented structures to those hosting lrumafimpa-Kora.
 Controls, dimensions and continuity have not been defined.
-Vein hosted mineralization is present with rock chip grades up to 30g/t Au and dacitic porphyry dykes with potassic alteration and copper grades up to 0.5% Cu also identified in adjacent creeks.
+Vein hosted gold mineralization is present and dacitic porphyry dykes with potassic alteration and copper mineralization have also been identified in adjacent creeks.